Well-posedness of non-autonomous transport equation on metric graphs: Well-posedness of the general non-autonomous problem

-We now study the general situation when the domains of operators $A(t)$ are not neccessarilly constant.
-We use evolution families and evolution semigroups approach to show the well-posedness of \eqref{eqn:nACP} for operators $A(t)$ given by \eqref{eqn:DiffOp} with non-autonomous domains of the form \eqref{eqn:DiffOp-D}.
+We {shall now employ} evolution families and evolution semigroups approach to show the well-posedness of \eqref{eqn:nACP} for operators $A(t)$ given by \eqref{eqn:DiffOp} with non-autonomous domains of the form \eqref{eqn:DiffOp-D}.{We proceed in several steps.}